Parasitic Worm Infections: Types, Causes, Symptoms & Treatment

 Published : Feb 04, 2024

-Last Updated : Apr 23, 2025
+Last Updated : Nov 13, 2025

-Helminth or Parasitic worm infections occur due to organisms like roundworms, tapeworms, or flukes.
+Helminth or parasitic worm infections occur due to organisms like roundworms, tapeworms, or flukes.

 As a result, you fall sick and suffer from a parasitic infection.

-For this reason, cases of parasitic worm infection are primarily found in developing countries and rural areas.
+The likelihood of infection is higher in areas with inadequate sanitation facilities.
+For this reason, cases of parasitic worm infection are mostly found in developing countries and rural regions.

-What are the Types of Parasitic Worms in Humans?
+Types of Parasitic Worms in Humans

-Roundworms (Nematodes):
+Roundworms (Nematodes)

-Zoonotic vs. Human-Specific Worms:
+Zoonotic vs Human-Specific Worms

-Some worms infect both animals and humans (zoonotic), while others infect only humans.
+Some worms infect both animals and humans.

 • Nausea